openreview/openreview-expertise/README.md

 All other attributes in the config file are specific to the type of model and experiment being run.

 ### Setup
-To setup a model, run `openreview.expertise.setup_model` with the path to your configuration file as an argument:
+To setup a model, run `expertise.setup_model` with the path to your configuration file as an argument:

 ```
-python -m openreview.expertise.setup_model /samples/sample_experiment/config.json
+python -m expertise.setup_model /samples/sample_experiment/config.json
 ```

-`openreview.expertise.setup_model` imports the model specified in the configuration and passes this configuration and the dataset into the model's `setup` function. `openreview.expertise.setup_model` will then create a directory, `/setup`, in the experiment directory.
+`expertise.setup_model` imports the model specified in the configuration and passes this configuration and the dataset into the model's `setup` function. `expertise.setup_model` will then create a directory, `/setup`, in the experiment directory.
 The model's `setup` function is expected to store files needed for training to the `/setup` directory.
 The contents of `/setup` are specific to each model.

 ### Training
 writes out all the files that are needed to run Model.train() and Model.evaluate().
 The contents of /setup are specific to each model. models should know how to use them.

 ```
-python -m openreview.expertise.train_model /samples/sample_experiment/config.json
+python -m expertise.train_model /samples/sample_experiment/config.json
 ```